 - A little sugar can be added to neutralise the salty and pungent flavours.

-- You can cover your mixing hand with a plastic bag as an alternative to plastic gloves when mixing the moochae salad.
+- You can cover your mixing hand with a plastic bag as an alternative to plastic gloves when mixing the Musaengchae or moochae salad.

 Calories have been calculated using an online calculator.
 Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.